How to redact a PDF on a Mac.

 Here’s how to redact a PDF on a Mac so you can protect yourself and others from potential security threats.

-Replace images and content you want redacted from a document with a few clicks.
-Open the PDF you want to edit in a PDF management tool, such as Adobe Acrobat, and then follow these steps:
+- Open the PDF you want to edit in a PDF management tool, such as Adobe Acrobat.

 - Select the Redaction tool from the navigation menu.